catppuccin/userstyles/docs/port-creation.md

 ## Requesting a new port

 1. Create a new discussion with the [port request](https://github.com/catppuccin/catppuccin/discussions/new?category=port-requests) template.
-2. Fill out the discussion template with the details of the program you want to port.
+2. Fill out the discussion template with the details of the website you want to port.
 3. How the website can be themed.
 4. If you have made the port yourself, you can add a link to your fork.

 ## Creating a new port

 1. Fork this repository and clone your fork.
-2. Create a new folder in the `styles` directory with the name of the program you are porting.
+2. Create a new folder in the `styles` directory with the name of the website you are porting.
+The name must be `lower-kebab-case` (e.g. `nixos-search` instead of NixOS Search).
 3. Copy the contents [`template`](../styles/template/) folder into the new folder you created.
 4. Edit the `catppuccin.user.css` file and replace all the words wrapped with `<>` to fit the details of your port.
 5. Edit the `userstyle.yml` file (located in the src folder) and put in the details of your port.
+6. Create your previews in a folder called `assets/` and please use [catwalk](https://github.com/catppuccin/toolbox#catwalk) to generate them, please save this file as `catwalk.webp`.
-6. Create a [port request](https://github.com/catppuccin/catppuccin/discussions/new?category=port-requests) disscussion and link to your forked repo.
+7. Create a [port request](https://github.com/catppuccin/catppuccin/discussions/new?category=port-requests) disscussion and link to your forked repo.

 ### userstyle.yml